 - Persecuting Christians

 |"Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days."(Colossians 2:16)|

-The Last Supper happened at Passover, which is the 14th of Nissan according to the Jewish Calendar.
-Jewish Christians began celebrating the Lord's Supper on this date.
-During the early years of the church, Jews were exiled from the city of Rome.
+The cause of this appears to be that Jews were exiled from the city of Rome.
 As a result, Rome became the first all-Gentile Church for a time.
-Gentile Christians did not follow the Jewish Calendar, and decided to celebrate Passover on the first Sunday after the full moon after the March equinox.
+Gentile Christians did not follow the Jewish Calendar, and decided to celebrate the resurrection (Easter) on the first Sunday after the full moon after the March equinox.

 Polycarp, Anicetus and Easter

 Polycarp was a well-known and venerable figure of the first half of the second century.
 From Tertullian, Irenaeus, and Eusebius we learn that he had listened at Ephesus to St. John the Apostle, who had appointed him bishop of nearby Smyrna.
 Polycarp was a man of more than eighty when a violent persecution broke out in Smyrna and finally engulfed him (A.D.
 156)